superdev11271/ImageRestoration/README.md

 3/3 checks passed
 ```

-Those times are from a CPU run on this sample; `--device cuda` gives very
+Those times are from a CPU run on this sample; `--device cuda` and the fp16 graph
-different numbers.
+give very different numbers.

 | Flag | Default | Meaning |
 | --- | --- | --- |